ChocoMoose24/animal_identifier/README.md

-# Animal Image Classification — Anya Dash
+## Animal Image Classification — Anya Dash

-According to scientists, animals are multicellular organisms belonging to the kingdom Animalia.
-They eat organic material, breathe oxygen, are capable of movement, reproduce sexually, and undergo a specific developmental stage, known as the blastula, during embryonic growth.

-Source: Elephango

 # What this project is

 This is a CNN (Convolutional Neural Network) that has been trained off of the Animal-Image-Dataset(90 animals) on Kaggle.
+You can upload a photo to the website and the computer will output 3 of the highest probabilities for 3 animals and the highest one is your predicted animal.

 # How it works